slbailey/Retrovue/docs/domain/Program.md

 ## Purpose

-Program is a **catalog entity** that describes how to resolve content, not a per-day time-slot assignment.
+Program is a **catalog entity** that describes how to resolve content, not a per-day time-block assignment.
 Programs are referenced by Patterns within SchedulePlans and define content selection rules, rotation policies, and resolution behavior.

 **What a Program is:**